envato1/vendura-sass-multi-tenant-full-docs/content/en/index.md

   title: A POS ready for what you've got
   description: Ship fast, flexible, and Get up and running with a POS personalized
     for however you do business.
+title: Vendura - The best Multi-Store Point Of Sale With Inventory Management & Sass Ready
+description: The best Multi-Store Point Of Sale With Inventory Management & Sass Ready
 ---

 ::u-page-hero